 You are able to take photos and we encourage you to share these on twitter, facebook or instagram with the hashtag #christmasatBeaulieu.

 What else is on offer?

 Can I buy food and drink?
 Which restaurants will be open?

 The Brabazon Restaurant will be open for hot food and drink.
 In addition, there will a number of seasonal food and drink outlets serving seasonal hand-held food, catering also for younger visitors.
 Hot chocolates, mulled wine, roasted chestnuts will also be on offer.
-Visitors can also toast marshmallows at one of our purpose-built fire pits.
+Visitors can also toast marshmallows at a purpose-built fire pit.
 On selected evenings a two-course Christmas meal can be booked in the Beaulieu Abbey Domus Restaurant.
 This can be booked online.

 What shopping facilities are there?